 These include the famous Apfelstrudel or Topfenstrudel (apple – or sweet curd cheese strudel), fluffy Topfennockerl (sweet curd cheese dumplings), Wiener Savarin (biscuit base with rum, sugar and orange), Kaiserschmarrn (cut-up sugared pancake with raisins), and Sachertorte (chocolate cake with currant filling).
 And those that still have space after all these delights can also try the typical Salzburger Nockerln, a traditional Austrian meringue dessert.
 NOTE: one serving is enough for three people!

-There is also a rich choice of drinks: a fresh beer from one of Austria’s oldest breweries (founded in 1492), a crystal clear mineral water from the Gastein valley, or a fine red or white wine from one of Austria’s ever more popular vineyards are on offer.
-One should also not forget to try home-distilled rowanberry schnapps, another speciality from the Salzburg palette!
+There are a wide variety of drinks to choose from: a refreshing beer from one of Austria’s oldest breweries (founded in 1492), a crystal-clear mineral water from the Gastein Valley or a fine red or white wine from one of the country’s increasingly popular vineyards.
+Don´t forget to try some home-produced rowanberry schnapps, another speciality from the Salzburg palate!